PaulBarnesUK/comprensi-chrome-extension/README.md

 | Italian  | 🇮🇹   |     | Hindi      | 🇮🇳   |
 | English  | 🇬🇧   |     | Chinese    | 🇨🇳   |

-Select your target languages in the extension popup to see difficulty indicators for those languages.
+Select one or multiple languages in the extension popup to tailor both difficulty scores _and_ time tracking.

-## 🔥 Why Use This?
+## 🔥 Why Use Comprensi?

-Learning a language is hard enough.
-Finding the _right content_ shouldn't be.

-Language Level for YouTube helps you:

-- Spend less time searching
-- Dive into videos you can actually understand
-- Stay motivated and consistent
+- **Spend more time understanding** — Skip videos that are too hard (or boringly easy).
+- **Quantify your input** — See exactly how many minutes of comprehensible input you’re getting each day and week.
+- **Stay motivated** — Watching your progress climb is a powerful habit‑builder.

 ## ❓ FAQ

-### I don't see any difficulty scores, what's up??
+### I don’t see any difficulty scores yet.
+Is something wrong?

-Difficulty scores are only displayed once enough comparisons have been gathered that the system is confident in the video's difficulty.
-As a result, early users will see fewer indicators while the system builds up data.
-I have imported data from <https://comprensi.com> for Spanish, but the data is still very sparse.
+Scores appear only after enough comparison data has been gathered to make a confident estimate.
+Early adopters may see fewer scores while the system warms up.
+We’ve pre‑seeded Spanish with data from <https://comprensi.com>, but most other languages will need a little time to populate.

+### Where is my watch‑time data stored?

+All time‑tracking happens locally in your browser.
+Nothing is uploaded unless you explicitly opt into sync features (coming later).
+Your privacy is paramount.

+### Does Comprensi work on mobile YouTube?

+At the moment, Chrome extensions only run on desktop browsers.

-## 💬 Feedback and Contributions
+## 💬 Feedback & Contributions

-This project is open source and growing fast!
-If you have ideas, spot bugs, or want to contribute, feel free to open an issue or pull request.
+Comprensi is open source and growing fast!
+If you have ideas, spot bugs, or want to contribute, please open an issue or pull request.

 ## License

-This project is licensed under the ISC License - a permissive free software license that lets people do anything with your code with proper attribution and without warranty.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License — a permissive free software license that lets people do anything with your code with proper attribution and without warranty.
+See the [LICENSE](LICENSE) file for full details.